designedmind/2017/introduction.md

 > of ancient memories, sexual arousal, ... and none of these is imagistic
 > in any sense...”

-Dennett's skepticism regarding a literal construal of inner imagery is unsurprising, given his materialist pedigree and the obvious echos of the "classical" Cartesian theatre in the idea of an inner image.
-While his commitment to materialism is admirable, Dennett's description of vision here is simply inaccurate: in fact there are _many_ imagistic components of visual behaviour.
+It is not hard to understand why Dennett is so adamant that the job of vision is not to produce an image. is unsurprising, given his materialist pedigree and the obvious echos of the dreaded Cartesian theatre in the idea of an inner image.
+While his commitment to materialism is admirable, Dennett's description of vision here is simply
+inaccurate: in fact there are _many_ imagistic components of visual behaviour.
 Examples that I will explore in detail over the coming months include the way we report visual illusions, entopic phenomena like [floaters](https://en.wikipedia.org/wiki/Floater), parallax, and hallucinations induced by psychoactive drugs.
 These are all "behavioural outputs" of vision that are profoundly imagistic.